Skip to main content

 Businesses are achieving positive business outcomes using 4G today to stay competitive, agile, and to increase their financial, social, and environmental contributions – the triple bottom line.

-Technologies for efficiently moving people and vehicles around cities and highways is getting better and smarter all the time.
+Technologies for efficiently moving people and vehicles around cities and highways are getting better and smarter all the time.
 Sensors built into roadway material can monitor conditions and stress levels to determine when and where repairs are needed.
-Municipalities can predict potholes before they happen, allowing quick and efficient patching with the optimal mix of pavement material, minimizing vehicle damage and bigger, costlier road repairs.
+Municipalities can predict potholes before they happen, allowing quick and efficient patching with the optimal mix of pavement material, minimizing vehicle damage and avoiding bigger, costlier road repairs.
 Strategically placed cameras provide insights into traffic flow, and by using data analytics platforms, we can redirect vehicle and pedestrian traffic for better efficiency and safety.
 Data-driven AI can identify suspicious activity including items left unattended and alert authorities to investigate and secure an area under threat.

 All these use cases are being deployed at this time, using today’s wireless technologies, blending both static and mobile assets in variety of stable and volatile environments.